 "What are you doing?"

 "Thinking."

-Ten years earlier, when Don was a CEO, the chairman of the board's secretary told Don on a Monday that he needed to be in the chairman's office that Friday at 4 P.M. for a private one-on-one meeting.
+Ten years earlier, when Don was a CEO, the chairman of the board's secretary told Don on a Monday that he needed to be in the chairman's office that Friday, at 4

+P.M. for a private, one-on-one meeting.
 Don told me it could only mean one thing: he was going to be fired.
 I told Don he had been sure he was going to be fired many times before, that he would be happier if he spent less time worrying and more time focusing on the present.
 Instead, Don spent the next week imagining all the missteps he might have committed in his tenure and jotted down explanations for each.
-He also worked on an elaborate, technical, and airtight legal document that, if necessary, he would present to the chairman, demanding a two-year severance package, with stock options.
+He also worked on an elaborate, technical, and airtight legal document that, if necessary, he would present to the chairman, demanding a two year severance package, with stock options.
 Just in case.

 When Friday arrived, the chairman said he wanted to discuss the company's annual holiday celebration.
 That was it.

 I pondered all the time my brother has spent planning for catastrophes that don't happen.

-"Did you learn anything from that experience?"
-I had asked Don.
-"Yeah," he said.
+"Did you learn anything from that experience," I had asked Don.

+"Yeah," he had said.
 "It pays to be prepared."

 Stories about mental illness and growing old can be amusing, even hilarious, especially before you or someone you know endures either.
 So this might be a good place to mention that, about two years before our hike, doctors had diagnosed and begun treating Don for depression.
-Until then, for the most part, I had viewed his occasional grouchiness, frequent pessimism, general dismissiveness (especially toward me), and ever vigilant posture toward the world as merely elements of his personality.
-Then again, until I had been diagnosed and treated for depression myself, a few years before Don, I had considered my romantic difficulties, binge eating, binge sleeping, binge crying, and binge Veg-O-Matic and Owl Wallet Light purchasing as elements of my nature.
+Until then, for the most part, I had viewed his occasional grouchiness, frequent pessimism, general dismissiveness (especially toward me) and ever vigilant posture toward the world as merely elements of his personality.

+Then again, until I had been diagnosed and treated for depression myself, a few years before Don, I had considered my romantic difficulties, binge eating, binge sleeping, binge crying and binge Veg-O-Matic and Owl Wallet Light purchasing as elements of my nature.
 But couldn't we change?
-Our hike in the woods coincided with a point in our lives when we were trying to ascertain exactly which of our not entirely welcome behavioral patterns might be malleable and subject to our best intentions and which ones we were simply doomed to endure.
-In other words, our hike happened right around the time we were getting ready for Medicare.
+Our hike in the woods coincided with a point in our lives when we were trying to ascertain exactly which of our not-entirely-welcome behavioral patterns might be malleable and subject to our best intentions and which ones we were simply doomed to endure.
+In other words, our hike happened right around the times we were getting ready for Medicare.

-Don (left) and Steve during their hiking trip in Oregon's Deschutes National Forest (Photo: Courtesy Steve Friedman) Pudgy gray clouds scud across a sky so blue it looks painted.
-Pine trees above us quiver in the soft breeze, while the deep, clear Metolius River flows below.
+Pudgy gray clouds scud across a sky so blue it looks painted.
+Pine trees above us quiver in the soft breeze while the deep, clear Metolius River flows below.
 Today, our last hike, is a gentle five-miler, flat, mostly shaded.

 It's a narrow trail, and Don walks ahead.
 The wind picks up.

-"Hey, Don," I say, "thanks for teaching me how to handle Wolf the dog and showing me the cooling-the-pillow trick."
+"Hey, Don," I say, "thanks for teaching me how to handle Wolf the dog, and showing me the cooling-the-pillow trick.".

 "Uh-huh," he says.

 Across the river, clear water gushes from a spring, turning the meandering stream to churning whitewater.
 We enter a winding canyon, bordered by old-growth ponderosa pine.
 Broods of goslings paddle next to us.
-Bunches of bright yellow tanagers hop in the shrubs lining the banks.
+Bunches of bright yellow tanagers hop in the shrubs lining

 "And I appreciate your breaking the news about the Veg-O-Matics to me," I say, "even if it hurt my feelings at the time."

 Don grunts.

 We have two miles left in our trip.
-I wonder if they'll be done in silence.
+I suspect our conversation is over.

-"I should have kept the Hanukkah ham," Don says.
+"I should have kept the Hannukah ham," Don says.